mrnorman/miniWeather/petascale_institute.md

 2. OpenMP loop-level parallelism
 3. OpenACC accelerator parallelism

-For this particular context, we are focussing on the OpenACC parallelism, so the goal is to add your own OpenACC directives to `miniWeather_mpi.F90`.
+For this particular context, we are focusing on the OpenACC parallelism, so the goal is to add your own OpenACC directives to `miniWeather_mpi.F90`.
 Given the extremely short time frame, though, for this exercise, it might be more appropriate to simply look at how `miniWeather_mpi.F90` and `miniWeather_mpi_openacc.F90` differ, where the OpenACC directives have already been introduced.
 There is some information in the Petascale Institute presentation as well as the documentation.pdf file in this repo regarding how to add OpenACC directives.

 ## Compiling the Code